handley-lab/anesthetic/docs/source/plotting.rst

 KDE
 ---

-The KDE plots make use of `scipy.stats.gaussian_kde`, whose keyword argument `bw_method` is forwarded on.
+The KDE plots make use of :py:class:`scipy.stats.gaussian_kde`, whose keyword argument `bw_method` is forwarded on.

 .. plot:: :context: close-figs